azhx/blagoblag/content/drafts/certificate-transparency-for-server-operators.rst

 are pretty simple, enter a domain name and you'll be notified when a certificate is issued for that domain (including subdomains).

+.. [#] You might be wondering why browsers don't just contact the logs, instead
+       making servers provide the SCTs?
+Your browser contacting the logs for every website you visit introduces a privacy concern, now the log can see every website you visit, and also a performance concern, you have an extra set of network round trips for every site you visit.

 .. _`Chrome began requiring Ceritifcate Transparency for Symantec certificates`: https://security.googleblog.com/2015/10/sustaining-digital-certificate-security.html
 .. _`crt.sh`: https://crt.sh/